-While you may not be allergic to any kind of food before pregnancy, your body can suddenly develop a food allergy without any apparent cause.
+Can pregnancy cause /trigger food allergy?While you may not be allergic to any kind of food before pregnancy, your body can suddenly develop a food allergy without any apparent cause.
 A food allergy can cause adverse reactions in your body based on the quantity of intake of the food allergen.

-Symptoms caused due to food allergy include a runny nose, sore and itchy throat, tingling on the tongue, lips or throat etc. Other symptoms may also include severe skin reactions like urticaria, rashes, eczema or abdominal complaints like cramps, diarrhoea or vomiting.
+What are the symptoms of food allergies?Symptoms caused due to food allergy include a runny nose, sore and itchy throat, tingling on the tongue, lips or throat etc. Other symptoms may also include severe skin reactions like urticaria, rashes, eczema or abdominal complaints like cramps, diarrhoea or vomiting.

-If you suffer from any of the above symptoms without any known cause, or if you suspect any intolerance, the first thing to confirm your food allergy is by maintaining a food diary.
+Do you have a food allergy?If you suffer from any of the above symptoms without any known cause, or if you suspect any intolerance, the first thing to confirm your food allergy is by maintaining a food diary.
 Keeping a food diary helps you to track the reaction causing foods along with providing the necessary information to your physician to advice treatment. [caption id="attachment_3995" align="aligncenter" width="1580"]

-A skin test is usually the preferred test of choice to detect food allergies.
+What are the tests for food allergies?A skin test is usually the preferred test of choice to detect food allergies.
 The skin test includes a list of allergens that are pricked onto your skin to see for the reaction produced thereafter.
 Due to a theoretical risk of developing a severe allergic reaction, pregnant women are not advised the skin test.
 Instead the pregnant women are advised a blood test which gives almost same results.

 Can your Food And Skin Allergies During Pregnancy affect or hurt your baby?

+Food allergies in pregnancy First TrimesterWhile allergies are your body’s way of reacting to a foreign stimulus, food allergies are very common during pregnancy.
+However, there is no proven research which shows that allergies in the mother are known to affect the child.
 During pregnancy, if a woman develops food allergies and suffers a severe attack, chances are that the anaphylactic shock will cause reduced blood flow to the growing baby.
 If the reaction isn’t treated immediately, the decreased blood flow will lead to the death of both the woman and the unborn baby.

+Can food allergies disappear during pregnancy or after pregnancy?Post-delivery, while breastfeeding your baby, follow your baby’s body.
+Your baby is the best judge to tell you whether your food allergy is affecting your little one.
+If you notice that your breastfed baby reacts to something that you eat or are allergic to, then simply avoid that food item.
 While weaning your child and introducing solids, observe for any allergic reaction like itching, rashes, vomiting, pale skin, swelling of eyes, tongue or lips and difficulty in breathing.
 Introduce a new food every weekly rather than daily, to observe the reactions.
 Inform your paediatrician if the symptoms appear and follow their advice.

+How to deal with your food & skin allergies?While there are no specific studies which show food allergies worsening during pregnancy, some doctors believe that the allergies reduce during pregnancy due to the woman’s immune system being suppressed so that her body doesn’t reject her own baby.
 Strictly avoiding your food related allergens is the key to handling your allergy during pregnancy.
 Constant vigilance during pregnancy over what you eat is a must!
 If you have cravings for the forbidden foods, look for other options which may help relieve your cravings.
 Consult a nutritionist who can help evaluate your diet and suggest a good food plan for you during pregnancy, ensuring that both you and your baby get all the necessary nutrients.

-If your allergies tend to get worse during your pregnancy, consult your physician and gynaecologist, for prescribing some safe medicines for you.
+Can allergies worse during pregnancy?
+What to do?If your allergies tend to get worse during your pregnancy, consult your physician and gynaecologist, for prescribing some safe medicines for you.
 Before taking any kind of medication or any other therapy during pregnancy, consult your gynaecologist first.
 Ask for help, anytime, there is no need to suffer during the best phase of motherhood!

-The foods that are known to commonly cause allergies in a wide range of people should be avoided during pregnancy if you are known to have allergies.
+Which are the 10-common allergy-causing foods that you should avoid during pregnancy?The foods that are known to commonly cause allergies in a wide range of people should be avoided during pregnancy if you are known to have allergies.
 Avoid the following foods to prevent any risks of developing a food allergy.

 - Cow’s Milk